 Make your apology sincere and specific and you’ll be fine.

-David Lieberman The key to forgiveness lies in restoring balance in the relationship
+David Lieberman says that the key to forgiveness lies in restoring balance in the relationship

 if you hurt someone’s feelings by your own volition “sorry” is not enough because it doesn’t give back dignity.
 Indeed you need to give the person their power back and bring them back to the psychological level existing before your misdeed took place.